codewithAntony/moticaree/README.md

-# 🚗 AutoPro Garage Service Management System
+# 🚗 MotiCare Garage Service Management System

 A full-stack **Garage Service Management System** built with **Node.js, Express, MySQL, and React**.
 This project provides an **Admin Dashboard** to manage customers, employees, vehicles, services, and orders, making garage operations efficient and organized.